DayOfHeat/radeontopslstatusdump/README.md

 # radeontopslstatus
 A fork of RadeonTop for better use with suckless's slstatus.
+Files dumped with -d option now replace each other for use in the cat or run_command operators in slstatus instead of appending to the file.
 Forked by DayOfHeat

 RadeonTop
 =========